Perrie (album): Promotion

+Live performances

+In 2024, Perrie took part in festivals organised by Capital, notably the Summertime Ball in June and the Jingle Bell Ball in December.
+She further participated at the 2026 edition of Mighty Hoopla on 31 May.

 Singles

 "Forget About Us" was released as the album's first single on 12 April 2024.
 A music video, directed by Jake Nava, was released seven days later.
 The song entered the UK Singles Chart at number ten, and was certified silver by the British Phonographic Industry.
 The album's second single, "You Go Your Way", was released on 4 October of the same year.
 "If He Wanted to He Would" was released as the album's third single on 22 August 2025.

-In 2025, three promotional releases were made in support of the album — "Cute Aggression" (7 September), "Miss You" (19 September), and "Rocket Scientist" (26 September).
+"Miss You" was released on 19 September 2025, as the album's fourth single.
+The fifth single, "Rocket Scientist", was released on 26 September 2025, alongside the album's release.

+Perrie includes "Tears", which was released as a standalone single on 21 June 2024 and later included on the fan edition of the album.
+The fan edition also included the singles "Me, Myself & You" and "Rollercoaster", which were released on 8 November 2024 and 14 February 2025, respectively.

+"Cute Aggression" was released on 7 September 2025 as the only promotional single from the album.
+In February 2026, "Woman in Love" from the fan edition was placed on music streaming services.
+In May of the same year, Perrie released a new recording of "Passenger Princess", following the birth of her daughter.
+It was later included on the release of the album's fan edition on music download and streaming services.

 Critical reception

 Perrie received mixed reception from music critics.
-CelebMix author Philip Logan felt the album cements Perrie as a solo artist post-Little Mix (a fully realised solo artist in her own right") and described the album as polished pop album.
 In a review for The Independent, Roisin O’Connor complimented that the album made the most of Perrie's voice, while noting several song comparisons to that of Don Henley and Alanis Morissette.
 She noted, however, that while it was a fantastic pop record, there was some sense of industry-learnt self-consciousness" that kept it from fully leaning into a sense of self for Perrie.
 Clashs Robin Murray heralded the album as a "triumphant debut", however, noted that some songs lacked some definition ("Absofuckinglutely") and felt there may be one "ballad too many" included.

-Euphoria praised Perrie for showing who she was as a solo artist and proving herself as such, but felt the finished product was safe.
-Reagan Denning for Melodic described Perrie as "undeniable talent" with the album, and complimented her vocals.
+Reagan Denning for Melodic Magazine described Perrie as "undeniable talent" with the album, and complimented her vocals.
 Denning further compared Perrie to the likes of Adele, Sabrina Carpenter, Tate McRae, and Mimi Webb.
 Rolling Stone UK listed the album as one of their nine albums to be heard for the week of 26 September 2025.